 6. Don’t Get Emotional Or Angry

 You may feel hurt or angry, but those feelings aren’t going to help the situation.
 When you get emotional, it is easy to say or do things you will regret later.
-The smartest thing is to avoid the confrontation initially and deal with it when you are in a better state of mind.
+The smartest thing is to avoid the confrontation initially and break off.
+Deal with it when you are in a better state of mind.

 7. Take Responsibility

-Take responsibility for your behavior in the relationship by not making excuses like, ‘You made me do it’.
+Take responsibility for your behavior in the relationship by not making excuses like, ’You made me do it’.
 It isn’t an effective way to start a conversation about ending your relationship as it is nearly impossible for your partner to prove otherwise.
-Instead, if you are the one who wants out, take responsibility and let them know that you would like to end things peacefully.
+Instead, if you are the one who wants out and quit, take responsibility and let them know that you would like to end things peacefully.

 8. No Harsh Judgments

-If you are the one who wants to end things, it isn’t your prerogative to tell your partner that they are unworthy or that no one else will ever want them.
+If you are the one who wants to bid farewell, it isn’t your prerogative to tell your partner that they are unworthy or that no one else will ever want them.
 It is rude and hurtful.
 Don’t let your pain turn into anger and hurt someone else in the process.

 9. No Rehashing